dell/csm-docs/content/v3/authorization/v2.x/_index.md

 **Where to get `rootCertificate.pem`:**

-- If CSM Authorization was installed with a **self-signed certificate** (via cert-manager), you can extract the CA certificate from the cert-manager CA secret in the `authorization` namespace.
+- If CSM Authorization was installed with a **self-signed certificate** (via cert-manager), you can extract the CA certificate from the cert-manager CA secret (e.g., `karavi-selfsigned-tls`) in the `authorization` namespace.
 - If CSM Authorization was installed with **your own certificate**, provide the **Root CA certificate that signed it**.
 This is the root of the certificate chain that the Proxy Server's TLS certificate was issued from.
 - If running in **insecure mode** (not recommended for production), create the secret with empty data and set `skipCertificateValidation` to `true` in the driver configuration.

 **Relationship with `skipCertificateValidation`:**

+In the **driver secret** (e.g., `vxflexos-config`, `isilon-creds`, `powermax-creds`, `powerstore-config`), `skipCertificateValidation` **must always be set to `true`** when CSM Authorization is enabled.
+This is because the Authorization sidecar generates a self-signed certificate on the fly for the localhost endpoint, and the driver does not have this certificate.

+The `SKIP_CERTIFICATE_VALIDATION` setting in the CSI driver Helm values or CSM Operator CR is a **separate** setting that controls whether the Authorization sidecar validates the Proxy Server's TLS certificate:

-- `skipCertificateValidation: true` in the driver/sidecar configuration (e.g., `SKIP_CERTIFICATE_VALIDATION` environment variable) causes the sidecar to **skip TLS verification** of the Proxy Server's certificate.
+- `SKIP_CERTIFICATE_VALIDATION: true` causes the sidecar to **skip TLS verification** of the Proxy Server's certificate.
 In this case, the `proxy-server-root-certificate` secret can be empty.
-- `skipCertificateValidation: false` requires the `proxy-server-root-certificate` secret to contain a valid Root CA so the sidecar can verify the Proxy Server's TLS certificate.
+- `SKIP_CERTIFICATE_VALIDATION: false` requires the `proxy-server-root-certificate` secret to contain a valid Root CA so the sidecar can verify the Proxy Server's TLS certificate.

-> **Note**: The `skipCertificateValidation` parameter in the **Storage CR** (under `spec.skipCertificateValidation`) is a separate setting that controls certificate validation between the **Proxy Server and the backend storage array**, not between the sidecar and the Proxy Server.
+> **Note**: The `skipCertificateValidation` parameter in the **Storage CR** (under `spec.skipCertificateValidation`) is yet another separate setting that controls certificate validation between the **Proxy Server and the backend storage array**.

 ## Why CSI Driver Configuration Is Still Required (Step 6)

-Even when using the CSM Authorization proxy, the CSI driver still requires configuration (Helm values and/or Kubernetes secrets) because:
+Even when using the CSM Authorization proxy, the CSI driver still requires configuration (Helm values or CSM Operator CR, and Kubernetes secrets) because:

 1. **Endpoint redirection**: The driver must be configured to send requests to `https://localhost:<port>` (e.g., `https://localhost:9400`) instead of the actual storage array endpoint.
-This localhost address is where the Authorization sidecar listens and intercepts requests.
+This localhost address is where the Authorization sidecar listens and handles requests.
-2. **Sidecar enablement**: The driver's Helm values must enable the Authorization module and specify the sidecar image, proxy host, and certificate validation settings.
+2. **Sidecar enablement**: The driver's Helm values or CSM Operator CR must enable the Authorization module and specify the sidecar image, proxy host, and certificate validation settings.
 3. **Reverse proxy configuration** (PowerMax only): PowerMax requires the CSI Reverse Proxy to be configured as a sidecar and pointed to the localhost endpoint.

-The driver credentials (`username`/`password`) are ignored when Authorization is enabled — the Proxy Server uses credentials from Vault instead.
+The driver credentials (`username`/`password`) in the driver secret are ignored when Authorization is enabled — the Proxy Server uses credentials from HashiCorp Vault instead.
 However, the fields must still be present in the configuration (they can be left as placeholder values).

 ## Exposing the CSM Authorization Proxy Server

-By default, CSM Authorization deploys an **NGINX Ingress Controller** to expose the Proxy Server outside the Kubernetes cluster.
-However, NGINX is **not mandatory**.
+The CSM Authorization Proxy Server is exposed outside the Kubernetes cluster via an Ingress controller.

-### Using NGINX (Default)

-The Helm chart includes an optional NGINX Ingress Controller deployment (`nginx.enabled: true`).
-This creates an Ingress resource for the `proxy-server` service.
-Set `nginx.enabled: false` if you already have an Ingress Controller installed in your cluster.
+- **Kubernetes**: Both the Helm chart and CSM Operator support deploying an optional NGINX Ingress Controller.
+In Helm, set `nginx.enabled: true` (or `false` if you already have an Ingress Controller).
+In the CSM Operator, configure the corresponding NGINX component in the Custom Resource.
+- **OpenShift**: OpenShift provides a default Ingress controller (OpenShift Router).
+Set the `openshift` parameter accordingly in the Helm chart or CSM Operator Custom Resource.

 ## CSM for Authorization Capabilities
 {{<table "table table-striped table-bordered table-sm">}}